 What kinds of events belong in the calendar?

 Queen’s Events Calendar is for promoting events to the broader Queen’s community.

 Events posted to the calendar should be Queen’s events, meaning that they are events organized, hosted and/or sponsored by Queen’s faculties, schools, departments, service and support units, administrative units, research units and governing bodies.
-This includes student-run activities, such as Student Club activities that are open to the community, that have been officially sanctioned by the AMS.
+This includes student-run activities, such as Student Club activities that are open to the community, that have been officially sanctioned by the AMS or the SGPS.